Unity-2D Settings UI for UBUNTU 11.10 Oneiric Ocelot

 Hello it looks great, I installed but I don´t get results, I selected ¨always show¨ and nothing, what iam doing bad?

-You’re probably trying to use it on a non-compatible DE.
+You’re probably trying to use it on a non-compatible version or DE.
 For example:

 1.- Unity 3D (Not 2D)